[donotprint]Just four ingredients make this one of my favorite soups and an autumn through winter…

-Remove soup from heat.
-Use an immersion blender to puree soup.
-Or pour into a blender in batches; blend until smooth and return to pot to keep warm.
+- Remove soup from heat.
+If desired, puree soup, or leave chunky.
+Use an immersion blender to puree.
+Or pour into a blender in small batches, blending very slowly if mixture is hot; blend until smooth and return to pot to keep warm.
 Season with salt and pepper to taste.
 Serve garnished with chives or parsley, if desired.

 Nutrition information per serving (8) with cooking wine and reduced-sodium chicken broth: 120 calories, 5g protein, 11g carb, 6g fat, (3.5g sat. fat), 15mg chol, 290mg sodium,<1g fiber